List of Neighbours characters introduced in 2022: Byron Stone

 Jane Harris and her housemate, Aaron Brennan (Matt Wilson), spot Byron swimming in their pool, but are unaware of who he is.
 When Aaron yells at Byron, Jane realises he is her son and greets him along with his sister Nicolette Stone.
 Byron tells them that he tried using the front door, but there was no answer, so he went for a swim.
 Byron is shy to hold his niece, Isla Tanaka-Brennan (Mary Finn), and explains that he is moving to Erinsborough, before declining Jane's offer of moving in with them.
 Byron also explains that he has finished his law degree and Jane suggests he asks Toadie Rebecchi (Ryan Moloney) for a job.
 Byron meets Terese Willis (Rebekah Elmaloglou) and Toadie and overhears them talking about Sapiko and Bas Holdings, a company Terese's ex-husband is investing their divorce money into.
 Byron tells them that people use the company as a way to put their money into secret trust accounts.
 Toadie then offers Byron a job as a junior associate at his law firm.
 Byron meets with Danielle Pendlebury (Christine Stephen-Daly), who has employed him as her escort, and Byron says that no one else can know of his work.
 Byron then has sex with Danielle to ensure she will not tell anyone.
 While spending time with Danielle, Byron listens to her speaking to her boyfriend on the phone and Byron realises she is secretly dating Jane's partner, Clive Gibbons (Geoff Paine), after meeting him and recognising his voice.

 Byron organises a date with Amy Greenwood (Jacinta Stapleton), but when he sees Nicolette with her, he cancels.
 He later tells Nicolette that he thinks Clive is having an affair and reveals that he is an escort.
 Byron looks for more evidence of Clive's affair and finds his phone number in Danielle's phone, however, Danielle catches him going through her things and fires him.
 Nicolette later visits Danielle's house and takes a photo of her touching Clive's face, before she and Byron tell Jane they think Clive is having an affair.
 When Byron tells her he found out through his job as an escort, a picture of Mrs Mangel (Vivean Gray) falls to the ground.
-After Jane breaks up with Clive, she forces Byron between her two jobs and Byron chooses escorting.
+After Jane breaks up with Clive, she forces Byron between his two jobs and he chooses escorting.
 Byron gets notified of a client requesting his services in Cape Town, so he says goodbye to his family and Jane apologises for treating him harshly.
 She explains that it was not her intention to kick him out and Byron tells her to take advantage of her time now that she is no longer dating.
 Later, Byron and Jane give their goodbyes and Byron leaves.